 - If you’re coming with items to sell or consign, take care of that first.
 You don’t want to be walking the show floor all day, carrying a big bag around.
 Besides, if you want cash to spend at the show, you’ll feel better about spending it if you actually have it in hand.
 Keep in mind, too, that some dealers want fresh inventory early in the show.
 For most, it will be their biggest sales weekend of the year and they’ll be anxious to turn a profit on what you sell them.

-Don’t bring junk, hoping to sell it.
+- Don’t bring junk, hoping to sell it.
 Dealers don’t want stuff they can buy in bulk.
-Don’t bring low grade vintage unless you’ve got Babe Ruths, Mickey Mantles or something printed prior to 1953.
-You can ask to trade but dealers are there to sell.
-If they can gain an advantage by trading with you and acquire something they can move, it’s possible but don’t hold your breath or get nasty about it.
+Don’t bring low grade vintage unless you’ve got Babe Ruths, Mickey Mantles or something printed prior to 1960.
+If you collect current issues, having hot players to trade will obviously work in your favor.
+You can ask to trade, but dealers are there to sell.
+If they can gain an advantage by trading with you and acquire something they can move, it’s very possible they’ll work with you but don’t feel insulted if they won’t.

 - If buying cards or other memorabilia is your priority and you’re not sure which dealer might have what you need, take a couple of aisles and scout out the inventory.
 It’s OK to tell dealers what you’re after and if they can’t help you, a good one will point you in the right direction.